Zhiyijenny/Zhiyijenny.github.io/index.md

 ![my photo](Bruno.jpg)

-I am a third-year [PhD student](https://arhusynergy.umd.edu/graduate-research/VoicesBlog#Secrets) in the [Second Language Acquisition program](https://sllc.umd.edu/directory/zhiyi-jenny-wu) at University of Maryland - College Park (UMCP).
-I work with [Kira Gor](https://sllc.umd.edu/directory/kira-gor) and [Nan Jiang](https://sllc.umd.edu/directory/nan-jiang).
-My research interests include the learning and processing of second language phonology, lexical units, and syntax, from both the psycholinguistic and the neurolinguistic perspectives.
+I am a psycholinguistic researcher and a fourth-year [PhD student](https://arhusynergy.umd.edu/graduate-research/VoicesBlog#Secrets) in the [Second Language Acquisition program](https://sllc.umd.edu/directory/zhiyi-jenny-wu) at the University of Maryland - College Park (UMCP).
+I work under the guidance of [Kira Gor](https://sllc.umd.edu/directory/kira-gor), [Nan Jiang](https://sllc.umd.edu/directory/nan-jiang), and [Bronson Hui](https://bronson-hui.github.io/index.html).
+My research focuses on the acquisition and processing of various aspects of second language, including phonology, lexical units, syntax, and semantics, from the psycholinguistic perspective.
+Additionally, I am interested in examining the reliability of psycholinguistics measures commonly used in second language research, aiming to contribute to the development of more robust methodologies in the field.

 **How to pronounce my first name:** /tʂʅ i/ _"Gee-Eee" also works_